Counter-melody

 The more formal term countersubject applies to a secondary or subordinate melodic idea in a fugue.
 A countermelody differs from a harmony part sung by a backup singer in that whereas the harmony part typically lacks its own independent musical line, a countermelody is a distinct melodic line.
+Including a counter melody makes the music become polyphonic, a type of texture where there are two or more melodies.
+This can also be called counterpoint or contrapuntal.